UTS-eResearch/ro-crate-html-js/README.md

 ### Make crates that contain other crates w/ an HTML page

-To make a crate that 'wraps' a series of crates in sub directories:
+To make a crate that 'wraps' a series of crates that are in sub directories into a container crate:

 ```
 metacrate  -d directory_with_crates_in -n "Sample RO-Crates" -t "This RO-Crate links to other crates"